 …but emptied himself, by taking the form of a servant, being born in the likeness of men.
 And being found in human form, he humbled himself by becoming obedient to the point of death, even death on a cross.
 Philippians 2:7-8

 I’m not trying to build a ministry—I’m devoted to obeying God and delivering the messages he has given me.
 I know these messages will directly hit theologies and ideals that so many hold dear.
 That’s the point.
 I crave people’s freedom from those harmful ideals!
 I desire the truth of Jesus to invade everybody’s life!

-Matthew 10:34 (ESV) 34 “Do not think that I have come to bring peace to the earth.
+“Do not think that I have come to bring peace to the earth.
 I have not come to bring peace, but a sword.
+Matthew 10:34

 One reason I’m OK with this divisive strategy (that Jesus affirmed above) is that it clearly reveals who’s for and who’s opposed.
-I’d rather make the message clear and know who I’m running with then to tone it down and have those who are opposed to it in our camp (Have you ever had a witch infiltrate your ministry?
-I have, and it’s not fun!).
+I’d rather make the message clear and know who I’m running with than to tone it down and have those who are opposed to it in our camp.
 So, we love and serve everybody in the camp, but we can’t get sidetracked from our mission for the sake of their comfort.